-Beside the fact that the environment viewed from the particle process takes values in a compact space it has the advantage of being Markovian, c.f. \cite{bolthausen2002satic}, with respect to the transition kernel
+Beside the fact that the environment viewed from the particle process takes values in a compact space, it has the advantage of being Markovian, cf. \cite{bolthausen2002satic}, with respect to the transition kernel

 defined for every bounded measurable function $g:\Omega\to\mathbb{R}$.